 West Union is a tiny town located in the state of Illinois.
 With a population of 271 people and just one neighborhood, West Union is the 781st largest community in Illinois.
 West Union has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-West Union’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, West Union’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In West Union, just 9.30% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.